Events & Programs

 Scroll down to learn more.

-The Under the Buffalo Lecture Series—named because the series takes place in the Great Hall of the Dawes House*, where a buffalo head hangs on the wall high overhead—provides unique, high-quality programming for a broad audience interested in history, art, and culture.
+Our Talks@EHC series provides unique, high-quality programming for a broad audience interested in history, art, and culture.
 Speakers come from a wide variety of backgrounds and areas of expertise.
 Past topics have included green architecture, the underground railroad in Illinois, and industrial design.
-There are two seasons of presentations, September-November and January-March.
+Lectures occur in September-November and January-March.

 Kate Masur